puppetlabs/puppetlabs-helm/README.md

 Default: `undef`

-The name of the helm chart
+The name of the Helm chart.

 ##### `chart_path`